connornishijima/sensory_bridge_docs/getting_started.md

 You next move should be to dial back that MOOD knob to 50% or so.
 This is the range which produces the nicest shows with the most music types.
 100% "mood" is great for home raves, 10% is great for extremely mellow shows.
 Now, try it out!

 Put some awesome music on.
-Play with the MODE button to try different versions of the show, and adjusting the MOOD knob to your liking.
+Play with the <sb-button>MODE</sb-button> button to try different versions of the show, and adjusting the MOOD knob to your liking.
 Turn down the PHOTONS knob if you find the show to be too bright for you.

 For the best results, place your Sensory Bridge as close to the music source as possible.

 DID YOU KNOW?
-Holding down the MODE button for longer than 0.5 seconds will toggle a mirrored version of the current light show!
+Holding down the <sb-button>MODE</sb-button> button for longer than 0.5 seconds will toggle a mirrored version of the current light show!

 Below are some YouTube links to songs that I enjoy on Sensory Bridge: